-It is the expectation that all students attend school on all school calendar days.
-School hours are Monday, Tuesday, Thursday and Friday from 8:30am to 4:00pm.
-Wednesday's are early release days, beginning at 8:30am and ending at 1:30pm.
+School hours are from 8:30am to 4:00pm.
 Students must be present in school for 80% of the day to be counted as present; otherwise they are recorded absent per the rules defined below.
 Per DC Attendance Laws, students who miss more than 20% of the school day are marked "partial day absent".
 Partial day absences count the same as a full day absence for reporting purposes.
+During the national health emergency (COVID-19) school times and days may vary and are subject to change.